 Fr.
 Richard Tibbetts served as pastor from 2009 to 2014.
 In September, 2014 Fr.
-Jude Michael Krill was assigned to Holy Cross as pastor.
+Jude Michael Krill was assigned to Holy Cross as pastor, giving the administration to the Order of Friars Minor Conventual.
 Fr.
 Abelardo Huanca was assigned at the same time as parochial vicar and with Fr.
 Gary Johnson, who replaced Fr.
-Joseph Dorniak as parochial vicar, our clergy staff consists of three priests.
+Joseph Dorniak as parochial vicar after a year, our clergy staff consists of three priests.
 Fr.
 Reto Davatz, in residence at Holy Cross, assists with Masses.

 During the 1980s and 1990s approximately twenty men from Holy Cross were ordained to the Diaconate.
 Some of these Deacons continue to serve the Holy Cross.
 Beginning in the early 1990’s Holy cross grew to become a very diverse parish, which included a large Hispanic and Vietnamese population.
 Many outreach programs have evolved to meet the needs of the community and more are added each year.
 The Cursillo Movement was begun in the early 1970s; the Stephen Ministry in 1987; the St. Martin de Porres Food Ministry was begun by a lay person, Ruth (Bunny) Bohaczyk in 1983.
 St. Martin’s serves hundreds of needy and homeless people each year.
 A newly added ministry is the Holy Cross Theater Ministry whose mission is to annually provide the best musical production to financially support the St. Martin de Porres Food Pantry.
 Holy Cross also actively supports the St. Vincent de Paul Society.